BFM Times

 The Poly Network exploit in 2021 was the same story, but a different attack vector.
 A cross-chain message error in the smart contract let attackers bypass ownership checks and steal over $600 million in various tokens.

-Interestingly, the attacker later returned the funds and claimed to be pointing out security issues.
+Interestingly, the attacker later returned the funds and claimed to be pointing out Security Breaches issues.

 Private Key Compromises